Bird monitoring project

 If you have them, bring your binoculars, camera, smart-phone with the the Birdata app installed and appropriate clothing, water, sunscreen etc.

 This is a kid friendly activity and is suitable for people with excellent bird knowledge or none.
 Everyone welcome.
 If you cannot make our Wednesday outings, you are encouraged to take part independently, using the shared sites on the Bird Data app.
-Check our webpage for more details.

 The Fairy Wren Project